sofiacmachado/PersonalPortfolio-main/README.md

 # PersonalPortfolio
-This is my personal HTML/CSS portfolio
+This is my personal portfolio - HTML, CSS and Javascript